winitzki/scall/tutorial/programming_dhall.md

 So, the parametricity theorem guarantees that all Dhall functions of type `∀(A : Type) → F A → G A` are natural transformations obeying the naturality law, as long as the type constructors `F` and `G` are both covariant or both contravariant.

 For functions of more complicated type signatures, naturality laws do not apply.
-The parametricity theorem gives a law of a more complicated form than naturality laws.
+The parametricity theorem gives a law of a more complicated form than a naturality law.

 To see an example of such a law, consider a function with type signature `∀(A : Type) → (F A → G A) → H A`, where `F`, `G`, and `H` are arbitrary covariant type constructors.
 The type signature `∀(A : Type) → (F A → G A) → H A` is not a type signature of a natural transformation because it _cannot_ be rewritten in the form `∀(A : Type) → K A → L A` where `K` and `L` are either both covariant or both contravariant.